GalloElizalde/BrainAge-CNN/README.md

 This project predicts **chronological age from brain MRI** using a convolutional neural network (CNN).

-The goal is to build a **simple and reproducible baseline** for brain age regression using a small number of MRI slices.
-This is **not a state-of-the-art model**, but a clean end-to-end medical imaging + ML pipeline.
+The goal is to build a **simple, reproducible baseline** for predicting chronological age from brain MRI, while explicitly studying how the **number of input slices** affects regression performance.

-## What the project does
+The aim is create an interpretable end-to-end machine learning pipeline for medical imaging, prioritizing transparency and reproducibility over state-of-the-art performance.

+## Problem formulation

+- Task: supervised regression
-- Loads structural MRI data from the OASIS dataset
+- Input: structural T1-weighted brain MRI
+- Output: chronological age (continuous, in years)

+---

+## Pipeline overview

+For each subject:

+- Load a 3D MRI volume
-- Extracts 15 axial slices from the central part of each brain volume
+- Extract a fixed number of axial slices from the central brain region
-- Stacks slices as channels and feeds them to a 2D CNN
+- Stack slices as channels
-- Trains the model to predict age in years
+- Train a CNN to regress age

+The project evaluates multiple configurations with different numbers of slices.

+---

 ## Dataset

-- Dataset: OASIS
+- Dataset: OASIS (Open Access Series of Imaging Studies)
 - Number of subjects: 351
 - Target variable: chronological age

+---

-### Slice selection
+## Slice sampling

-- 15 axial slices per subject
-- Uniformly sampled between 25% and 75% of the Z-axis
+- Axial slices are sampled uniformly between **25% and 75%** of the Z-axis
+- The number of slices is a configurable parameter

+Experiments are run with:
+- 1 slice
+- 3 slices
+- 5 slices
+- 9 slices
+- 15 slices

+Input tensor shape:
-- Input shape: (15, H, W)
+- `(n_slices, H, W)`

+This allows studying the trade-off between spatial information and model complexity.

+---

 ## Preprocessing

-- MRI volumes loaded with nibabel
+- MRI volumes loaded using nibabel
 - Per-subject z-score normalization
-- No skull stripping or heavy preprocessing
+- No skull stripping or spatial normalization
+- Same preprocessing for all slice configurations

+---

 ## Model

-- 2D CNN implemented in PyTorch
+- 2D convolutional neural network (PyTorch)
+- Three convolutional blocks:
-- 3 convolutional blocks (Conv + BatchNorm + ReLU)
+  - Conv2D + BatchNorm + ReLU
 - Global average pooling
 - Linear regression head
+- Same architecture used for all experiments (only input channels change)

+---

-## Training
+## Training setup

-- Train / validation split: 70% / 15%
+- Supervised regression
+- Loss function: Huber loss
 - Optimizer: AdamW
-- Loss used for training: Huber loss
-- Metrics monitored: MAE and MSE
+- Train / validation / test split
 - Fixed random seeds for reproducibility
+- Best model selected based on validation performance

+---

 ## Evaluation

+Model performance is evaluated on a held-out test set using:

 - Mean Absolute Error (MAE)
 - Root Mean Squared Error (RMSE)
-- Bias (mean error)
+- Bias (mean signed error)
-- Pearson correlation
+- Pearson correlation coefficient
 - R2 score
-- Error histograms
+- Error distribution histograms
-- Predicted vs true age scatter plot
+- Predicted vs true age scatter plots
-- MAE by age bins
+- MAE stratified by age bins

+Results are compared across different numbers of input slices.

+---

 ## Repository structure